Virtual Open Evening

 Not only are these after-school clubs fun, but they also help boost children's self-esteem and self-confidence. ...
 "Clubs keep the children busy and active and healthy after school.
 The children are safe, they are engaged in learning and they are being supervised."

-We have a three-weekly newsletter, called the Red Sweater Letter, that keeps you up-to-date with everything that is going on such as House Points, Attendance Percentage, Collective Worship and a message from our Heads of Year.
+We have a monthly newsletter, called the Red Sweater Letter, that keeps you up-to-date with everything that is going on such as House Points, Attendance Percentage, Collective Worship and a message from our Heads of Year.
 It is Jam-packed with information from term dates to write-ups about trips.
 Anything your children have achieved over the school term shall be shared with you here.

 The R.S.L will be sent out via parentmail and also uploaded to our website.

 Reggie belongs to Mrs Hine, Assistant Headteacher and she will be the main point of contact for any dog questions.
 He is a Cocker Spaniel.
 English Cocker Spaniel lovers often use the word “merry” to describe their breed.
 Upbeat in the field and mellow at home, this compact, silky-coated bird dog is widely admired for his delightful personality and irresistible good looks.

 Before you go, have a look around our website.
 It is packed with information, so it will hopefully answer any remaining questions you have.
 We are also offering a limited number of short tour appointments, which are strictly by appointment only and are available to book by completing a visit appointment request form.
 If you still have outstanding queries, please do not hesitate to contact the school office.